Turtle Island Restoration Network

 For over 30 years, Turtle Island Restoration Network (TIRN) has been a leading advocate for the world’s oceans and marine wildlife.
 Begun as an effort to save hundreds of thousands of sea turtles and other marine species through hands-on conservation, policy change, and consumer change campaigns TIRN over the years grew to include another program focused on an issue close to the organization’s headquarters in the San Francisco Bay Area – California’s endangered wild coho salmon.

 The Foundation’s $100,000 Impact Grant is funding work to be accomplished by the Salmon Protection and Watershed Network (SPAWN), a program under TIRN that has produced measurable gains over the past 20+ years through partnerships with state and federal agencies, local organizations, and landowners.
-TIRN-SPAWN outreach and education programs engage hundreds of people each year throughout the San Francisco Bay Area to learn about endangered Coho salmon and the urgency of saving this species through watershed restoration, native plant propagation, and riparian revegetation.
+TIRN-SPAWN outreach and education programs engage hundreds of people each year in the San Francisco Bay Area to learn about endangered Coho salmon and the urgency of saving this species through watershed restoration, native plant propagation, and riparian revegetation.

-Underwater footage of coho salmon in Lagunitas, CA. These salmon are endangered.
-Turtle Island's Salmon ProtectionAnd Watershed Network (SPAWN) program is working to protect coho salmon and restore their habitat.
+Underwater footage of endangered coho salmon in Lagunitas, CA. Turtle Island's Salmon Protection And Watershed Network (SPAWN) program is working to protect coho salmon and restore their habitat.